Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 ```

-- Lastly, moving onto results, we save a significant improvement in accuracy compared with the text model or image model with the combined model reaching around 83%.
+- Lastly, moving onto results, we train for 50 epochs and we see a significant improvement in accuracy compared with the text model or image model with the combined model reaching around 83% within only 30 epochs!
 Shown below are screenshots relating to the result from the test data as well as the validation and training metrics with tensorboard graphs displaying how the validation and training accuracy and loss vary during training of the model:

 ## Milestone 7: Configure and deploy the model serving API